 If you are living in one of these situations or something similar right now, seek help in getting out.
-Don't be afraid to reach out to a therapist or counselor to get the help you need and get a better and safer path for your life.
+You can reach out to the National Domestic Violence Hotline at 1.800.799.SAFE (7233).

 If you have been trying to fill your happiness void with "stuff," there is a good chance you may be living in financial debt.
 While you can choose to be happy even when you are in debt, sometimes the financial burden can weigh on you.
 You may experience stress each month as the bills come in.
 It's difficult to be happy when you are living in a state of constant stress.
 So, work on paying down your debt, or at the very least, stop spending money that you don't have.
 As your financial situation improves, you will not have to work so hard to choose happiness.

 Don't confuse this with the idea that money will make you happy.
 Money is not the key to happiness, but financial burden can have a big impact on your stress levels.
 Choosing to use money wisely can lead to less stress and an easier time choosing happiness.

 There was something to Peter Pan's strategy to just "think happy thoughts."
 If you want to choose happiness, it helps to fill your head with positive and happy things.
 No one can experience authentic happiness if everything they think is negative.
 So, while thinking happy thoughts alone is not going to make you happy, it is one of the steps to getting you there.